dnguyen0304/docusaurus-editor-site/docs/tutorial-extras/manage-docs-versions.md

 Docusaurus can manage multiple versions of your docs.

+## 2022-09-29

+- Released `@docupotamus/docusaurus-theme-editor@0.9.1` with visibility tracking.
+Fixed client-side only code in server-side rendering.

 ## 2022-09-26

 - Released `@docupotamus/docusaurus-theme-editor@0.8.0` with githubAuthorizationRedirectUrl theme configuration and reading bands debug mode.